josephrubin/jongleur/README.md

 6. Etc.

 But it deploys it by default to my AWS account and to my domain (jongleur.app).
-If you want to deploy the app yourself, you should be able to do it just by changing these values in the infrastructure files.
+If you want to deploy the app yourself, you should be able to do it just by changing these values in `infrastructure/bin/jongleur-infrastructure.ts`.

-Then you simply add the validation records to your DNS during deployment for the HTTPS certificate and the app should be good to go.
+Then you simply add the validation records to your DNS during deployment for the HTTPS certificate (see the ACM panel in your AWS console) and the app should be good to go.
+If you're asked to bootstrap your CDK environment when attempting to deploy, do it.